gkiryaziev/go-instagram-bot/README.md

-## Instagram News Bot
+## Instagram Bot

 ---

-This bot will check all news in your Instagram accounts and record all activity in the database.
+This bot will check all recent activity in your Instagram accounts and record all data in the database.

 ### Installation:
 ```